flamerohr/react-native-layit/README.md

 ## Styles take precedence

-If there's a `style` prop which has a rule conflicting with a layout prop, it will take precendence.
-This also follows on about the `viewProps`, if viewProps contains a style and there's also a style prop, the viewProps style will take precedence.
+If there's a `style` prop which has a rule conflicting with a layout prop, the style will take precendence.
+This also applies for `viewProps`, if viewProps contains a style property and there's also a style prop, the viewProps style will take precedence.

 So the hierarchy goes like this
 ```
  viewProps.style > style > layoutProps
 ```

-In order to not have styles overwriting the layoutProps, you could look at shifting those styles down and become wrapped by `provideLayout()`.
+In order to not have styles overwriting the layoutProps, you should look at shifting those styles into another component which is wrapped by `provideLayout()`.
 Try to keep `provideLayout()` at the very top of the stack of wrappers, if possible.

-This behaviour is to allow switching between different stylesheets seemlessly for a component without worrying about conflicts from this library.
+This behaviour is to allow switching between different stylesheets seemlessly for a component without unexpected "it's not changing" scenarios and worrying about overwrites from this library.

 For example